pip-chang/film_review_scraper/README.md

 # Collect Reviews from Multiple Websites

+# TODO

+write config_template.yaml

+write instructions on how to use library 'pip install -e .'

+# Description

 a package for crawling multiple movie websites for reviews supported websites: IMDB, Rotten Tomatoes, Letterboxd, Metacritic